- Search The Registry

 *Andy Palacio was born on this date in 1960.
 He was a Black Belizean Punta musician, teacher, and government official.
 He was also a leading activist for the Garifuna people and their culture.

 Andy Vivian Palacio was born and raised in the coastal village of Barranco.
 He worked briefly as a high school social studies teacher before turning to music.
-In addition to the traditional Garifuna music that he played, Palacio absorbed the diverse sounds broadcast by radio from neighboring Mexico, Guatemala, Honduras, Cuba, Jamaica, and the United States.
-He also pursued his musical ambitions in a series of high school bands, covering a diversity of popular music from abroad.
-Attracted by the ideals of the Nicaraguan revolution, he joined the literacy campaign in that nation's African-Amerindian Caribbean coast region and developed a deeper appreciation for his own threatened cultural and linguistic traditions.
+In addition to the traditional Garifuna music he played, Palacio absorbed the diverse sounds broadcast by radio from neighboring Mexico, Guatemala, Honduras, Cuba, Jamaica, and the United States.
+He also pursued his musical ambitions in a series of high school bands, covering various popular music from abroad.
+Attracted by the ideals of the Nicaraguan revolution, he joined the literacy campaign in that nation's African-Amerindian Caribbean coast region.
+He developed a deeper appreciation for his own threatened cultural and linguistic traditions.

 Those insights made their way into his creativity, influencing him to delve more deeply into the roots of Garifuna music.
 Palacio returned from Nicaragua to discover the emergence of new Garifuna pride in their culture and identity, a development dramatically expressed in the sudden popularity of Punta rock, a fusion of traditional Garifuna music with electric guitar and the influences of R&B, jazz, and rock and roll.
 The Original Turtle Shell Band, led by Belizean Garifuna musician and painter Delvin "Pen" Cayetano, moved into the national consciousness in the early 1980s just as Belize gained independence.
 The Turtle Shell Band's invitation to perform with their mentor Isabel Flores at the 1983 New Orleans Jazz and Heritage Festival encouraged Andy Palacio to pursue a musical career.